saraozn/tp/docs/DeveloperGuide.md

 ### C.3 Importing client data

 #### C.3.1 Motivation:
 We realise that many property agents already have existing customers and properties.
 They may not want to manually enter all the data into the application.
-This feature will allow them to import their existing data into the application, saving them time and resource.
+This feature will allow them to import their existing data into the application, saving them time and resources.

 #### C.3.2 Implementation:
 1. Add an `Import` button to the menu bar.